Profile and Career

-- Independently take responsibility for his or hers own professional development and specialization.
+- independently take responsibility for your own professional development and specialization.

-There is high demand for statisticians and there is zero unemployment.
+Being a statistician, you are in high demand and there is virtually no unemployment.
 Statisticians find jobs in, for instance:

 Some statisticians are employed at universities as scientists or teachers.
 This requires you to get a PhD.
 Others work as consultants or as private entrepreneurs.